devendranaga/linux-systems-programming-with-c/fourth_chapter.md

 ret = setsockopt(sock, SOL_SOCKET, SO_REUSEADDR, &reuse_addr, sizeof(reuse_addr));
 ```
+More on the `setsockopt` and `getsockopt` is described later in this chapter.

 A server must register to the OS that it is ready to perform accepting the connections by using the `listen` system call.
 It takes the below form: